 In the days following, police recovered a DNA sample from Vetrano’s neck, under her fingernails and on her cellphone, but were unable to match it to any known individual.

-Chief of Detectives Robert Boyce has said police spoke to several people involved in her personal life, including an ex-boyfriend, who is not a suspect.
-Investigators also reviewed surveillance video in the area, but “haven’t found any video evidence at all to show anybody lingering.”
+Chief of Detectives Robert Boyce has said police spoke to several people involved in her personal life, including an ex-boyfriend, who was not a suspect.
+Investigators also reviewed surveillance video in the area, but didn't find "any video evidence at all to show anybody lingering.”

 Police shifted their investigation toward Brooklyn in late August to determine if the attacker could have escaped the park westbound along the Belt Parkway.

 On Aug.
 18, Vetrano’s father said police were close to catching the killer, appealed to the family of that suspect and urged them to take the reward money raised, according to multiple media reports.
-But Police Commissioner Bill Bratton said that wasn’t true, and reiterated his appeal to any members of the public for help closing the case.
+But then-Police Commissioner William Bratton said that wasn’t true, and reiterated his appeal to any members of the public for help closing the case.

 “We’re looking for a break,” Boyce said in an interview with “Crime Watch Daily.”
 “We need a break in the case.”

 On Sept.
 21, Boyce said he was optimistic that investigators would find Vetrano's killer.
 "I think we will make an arrest in the case," he said.